NERDC

 The Executive Secretary of the Nigerian Educational Research and Development Council (NERDC), Prof. Salisu Shehu, has inspected the fully refurbished NERDC Press located at the Council’s South West Zonal Office in Jibowu, Lagos.

-She added that “we are grateful for ES approval of the repairs and servicing of the Printing Press.
-This initiative will ensure that the Council’s investments in plants, machinery, and infrastructure, will yield optimal results”.
+She added that “we are grateful for ES’s approval of the repairs and servicing of the Printing Press.
+This initiative will ensure that the Council’s investments in plants, machinery, and infrastructure will yield optimal results”.

-After the completion of the project, the Executive Secretary visited the facility on Thursday, 4 December 2025, to assess the work done.
+Upon completion of the project, the Executive Secretary visited the facility on Thursday, 4 December 2025, to assess the work completed.

 He expressed satisfaction with the progress recorded in his first year in office and gave an assurance that the revitalised press would be put to full use in line with its intended purpose.